upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

     - name: registry-key
 ```

-Because Configurations are just another Kubernetes object, you can apply GitOps patterns and tooling to continuously monitor a repo source and deploy your desired configuration to your control plane.
-We recommend establishing an GitOps-based automated process to apply configurations to your control planes, which is described and implemented in the [baseline control plane architecture]({{< ref "xp-arch-framework/architecture/architecture-baseline-single" >}}).
+Because Configurations are just another Kubernetes object, you can apply GitOps patterns and tooling to it.
+Use GitOps tools to continuously watch a repository source and deploy your desired configuration to your control plane.
+It's recommended you establish an GitOps-based automated process to apply configurations to your control planes.
+Read the [baseline control plane architecture]({{< ref "xp-arch-framework/architecture/architecture-baseline-single" >}}) to learn how.

-In the example above, we recommend adding `commonLabels` to your package because it makes it easier to introduce `compositionRevisions` with autogenerated labels from this field.
+In the preceding example, it's recommended you add `commonLabels` to your package.
+It makes it easier to introduce `compositionRevisions` with auto generated labels from this field.

-## Next Steps
+## Next steps

 After you've learned how to package and deploy your APIs, you should think about how to architect a production-ready solution on Crossplane.
 Read [Architecture]({{< ref "xp-arch-framework/architecture/architecture-baseline-single" >}}) to learn about best practices for how to do this.